allogic/Nippon/README.md

 <img src="Assets/Editor.png" width="100%"/>

 ## Starting The Editor
 The editor requires 2 command line arguments.
-The first one is the directory where the okami data files are and the other is the BlowFish-256 key.
+The first one is the directory where the okami data files are and the other is the BlowFish-256 key which has already been leaked.
 Both arguments must be supplied as strings!
 ```
 Editor.exe <okami-data-pc-dir> <cipher-key>
+Editor.exe "...\Steam\steamapps\common\Okami\data_pc\etc\core.dat" "YaKiNiKuM2rrVrPJpGMkfe3EK4RbpbHw"
 ```

 ## Compile The Project